Is Yogurt Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, yogurt is safe and beneficial during pregnancy.
-Pasteurized yogurt provides calcium, protein, and probiotics that may reduce gestational diabetes risk and support fetal development.
+Pasteurized yogurt provides calcium, protein, and probiotics that support maternal and fetal health.
+Research shows it may even reduce gestational diabetes risk.

-Yogurt is considered one of the healthiest foods for pregnant women.
-Research shows maternal yogurt consumption may reduce gestational diabetes risk, improve vitamin D levels, and support offspring neurodevelopment.
-The key is choosing pasteurized varieties and being mindful of added sugars and artificial ingredients in flavored options.
+Yogurt is one of the most pregnancy friendly foods available.
+Studies show maternal yogurt consumption may reduce gestational diabetes risk, improve vitamin D levels, and support offspring neurodevelopment.
+The key is choosing pasteurized varieties and watching for added sugars and artificial ingredients in flavored options.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.